 What Drives Addition Costs

-• Structural complexity.
+•Structural complexity.
 Second-story additions cost more because existing foundations and walls weren't built for the additional load.
-Retrofitting can double the cost compared to building out.
+Retrofitting — foundation underpinning, new engineered trusses, Simpson Strong-Tie hold-downs from roof to slab — can double the cost compared to building out.
+Typical second-story addition runs 14–18 weeks of construction; a screened lanai enclosure is closer to 6–8 weeks.

-• Foundation type.
+•Foundation type.
 Slab-on-grade is cheaper than elevated.
-Flood zone properties may require elevated foundations, adding 20% or more to project cost.
+Flood zone properties in AE or VE zones on the FIRM map may require elevation above FEMA base flood elevation (BFE), adding 20% or more to project cost.
+We pull the FIRM panel before the first design meeting.

 How We Prevent Budget Surprises